Soak bedding plants before planting

 Flats or pots always need to have a good soaking before they are taken outdoors.
 We like to soak the plants in a bucket of water with seaweed until saturated before planting time.
 Using Garrett Juice in the water is also a good technique.
 Plant roots should be sopping wet and planted into a moist bed.

 Pinching the lower leaves off of lettuce, cabbage family, and tomato transplants is normally a good idea.
 Do not pinch the leaves off eggplant, peppers, or any vine crops.
 To protect young plants from cutworms, slugs, and snails, sprinkle a healthy amount of diatomaceous earth around the plants after planting.
 Crushed hot pepper also works.
-Cedar flakes are also helpful.
+Cedar flakes are also helpful, as is Sluggo, an organic gardening product.
+Sinking a plastic planting pot (or other plastic from your recycle bin) slightly into the soil around the tender stem can keep cutworms away.

 Mulch to Protect Plants